-There can be a variety of reasons, why such children unable to live with their families, maybe from temporary illness, financial issues or issues like abuse within their home or the death of the parents.
+There can be a variety of reasons, why such children are unable to live with their families, maybe from temporary illness, financial issues, or issues like abuse within their home or the death of the parents.

 Know all about fostering allowance and fees…